 She has studied Christian action related to immigration and life on the borderlands while residing in Nogales, Mexico.
-She is also a member of the faculty of the Women and Gender Studies department.
 She enjoys planning trips, getting outdoors, finding ways to use the harvest from her family garden, and hosting poetry readings.

 Education and Training

 - PhD, Princeton Theological Seminary, Systematic Theology

 - MDiv, Princeton Theological Seminary

 Areas of Professional Interest